Fermions in the fuzzy sphere Kaluza-Klein model: Introduction

 In recent works \cite{LiuMa2, LiuMa3}, we have revisited the Kaluza-Klein idea but with the `compact fibre' at each point of spacetime replaced by a fibre with a noncommutative coordinate algebra, i.e. using noncommutative geometry.
 The key difference is that while in conventional Kaluza-Klein theory one has to make a `cylinder ansatz' of a very special form of metric on the product in order to encode gravity and Yang-Mills on spacetime, that ansatz turns to be exactly what is forced by the noncommutative geometry under the minimal assumptions of (a) a tensor product differential structure (so that the classical spacetime differential forms and fibre quantum differential forms commute with each other) and (b) the fibre quantum geometry having a central basis of 1-forms and the fibre coordinate algebra having trivial centre.
 The latter are quite typical for highly noncommutative quantum geometries.
 As a result, one can expect somewhat generally, i.e. not only for the specific fuzzy sphere fibre in \cite{LiuMa2}, that gravity on the product space literally decomposes as gravity on spacetime, Yang-Mills on spacetime and a positive-matrix valued Liouville/sigma model field on spacetime for the metric on the fibre as it varies over spacetime.
 We also looked at how a scalar field on the product appears as a multiplet of fields on spacetime of varying Yang-Mills charges and masses.

 In this 3rd work in the series, we examine the physically more relevant case of how a spinor or fermion field on the product appears as a multiplet of spinors on spacetime, finding for the fuzzy sphere a very particular signature of Yang-Mills charges and masses.
 Our goal is to provide proof of concept that the mechanism works and could in principle be applied to other quantum fibre geometries with potential implications for particle physics.
-This therefore completes a potential new mechanism for why particular matter and gauge fields observed on spacetime could be forced out of gravity on the product and the idea that geometry at the Planck scale is in fact better modelled as noncommutative as in \cite{Sny,Hoo,Ma:pla,DFR}.
+This therefore completes a potential new mechanism for why particular matter and gauge fields observed on spacetime could be forced out of gravity on the product and the idea that geometry at the Planck scale could be noncommutative as in \cite{Sny,Hoo,Ma:pla,DFR}.
 That the fibre should in this case be `quantum' is quantitatively supported by the calculation (with similar results even in conventional Kaluza-Klein theory with compact fibre) that the size of the fibre geometry, to match the observed coupling constants for Maxwell and electro-weak Yang-Mills, needs to be around 11 Planck lengths / 23 Planck lengths respectively, see \cite{LiuMa2,LiuMa3}.
 We will also consider the possibility of a much weaker gauge field on spacetime for a different as yet unobserved or approximate $SU(2)$ gauge symmetry.
 In this case, the fibre geometry scale would be much larger but we can still posit it as noncommutative even if this noncommutativity does not arise as a quantum gravity correction.
+A further feature of the noncommutative fibre approach is that we can also take the coordinate algebra on the fibre to be finite-dimensional, giving finite multiplets rather and infinite towers of fields as in regular Kaluza-Klein theory.